-If there is any doubt if this is truly a 3D object, check it with the Trackball.
+5. If there is any doubt if this is truly a 3D object, check it with the Trackball.
 Choose Views>Show Trackball.

-Do the same thing with some of the other lines.
-Draw these lines using the Single Line tool, but sometimes it's easier to copy existing lines.
 The Trackball/Trackcube comes up on the left side of the screen.
 For the purposes of this tutorial, it works best to have it on the right, so grab it by its title bar, and move it over to the right.

-With the Trackball/ Trackcube rotate the model just by clicking and rolling the ball.
+Tip: With the Trackball/Trackcube rotate the model just by clicking and rolling the ball.
 The model rotates in real time.
 Keep in mind, however, that the point of view is changed; the geometry itself remains fixed in model space.

-• Rotate the model using the Trackball/Trackcube.
+Rotate the model using the Trackball/Trackcube.
 Notice that the Triad appears at the center of rotation and displays the orientation of the axes as the model is turning.

-The button in the Trackball next to the view name changes its display style been cube and sphere.
+Tip: The button in the Trackball next to the view name changes its display style to cube and sphere.

-- 6. Change the view orientation. - Choose any view, such as Right or Top, by selecting each view from the pull-down menu on the bottom panel of the Trackball.
+6. Change the view orientation.

+• Choose any view, such as Right or Top, by selecting each view from the pull-down menu on the bottom panel of the Trackball.